 Warning: Forex trading involves significant risk of loss and is not suitable for all investors.

 This stands for: Investment Industry Regulatory Organization of Canada

 The Investment Industry Regulatory Organization of Canada is the national self-regulatory organization which oversees all investment dealers and trading activity on debt and equity marketplaces in Canada.

 This is a Federal regulatory body, this regulations oversees deals in all Canadian provinces.

 While we feature many forex brokers on this website, only the brokers featured on this page currently accept clients from Canada.
 There are no national restrictions in place for individual Canadian provinces (Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec, and Saskatchewan.)

-Where are there only 3 Canadian Brokers?
+Why are there only 5 Canadian Brokers?

 In an effort to protect Canadians, the Canadian Federal Government has enacted one of the strictest regulatory bodies in the world when it comes to offering investment platforms that target Canadian residents.
 The standards for international firms to offer forex type services are very strict.
-Due to the small population size of the country, most opt to simply avoid doing business in Canada.
+Due to the small population size of the country, most opt to simply avoid the expense of doing business in Canada.